fortrabbit/blog/on-php-deadlines.md

 title: On upcoming PHP deadlines
 created: 2018-09-06
 author: fl
-intro: "PHP 5.6 and PHP 7.0 deadlines: Why is so much old PHP around?
-What we will do!"
+intro: 'PHP 5.6 and PHP 7.0 deadlines: Why is so much old PHP around?
+What we will do!'
 figure:
   src: php56-deadline-poster.jpg
 tag: